What are coil springs?

 When do coil springs need replacing in a car?

 In older cars, coil springs become weak over time, causing the ride height to be lowered.
 It is noticeable at the rear axle of old vehicles.
-The weaker coil springs cause poor handling and increases wear on the inside of the rear tires.
+The weaker coil springs cause poor handling and increase wear on the inside of the rear tires.
 Consequently, when the rear springs sag, the headlights point higher and disturb drivers from the reverse lane.
 Normally, this problem can be caught during a wheel alignment, because sagging coil springs alter the wheel angles beyond what can be corrected during the wheel alignment (especially camber).
 In this case, your mechanic may suggest replacing the coil springs and other worn-out suspension parts to restore the ride height and wheel angles.
 Finally, another common reason to replace coil springs is when they have become too rusty.

 Should both coil springs on the same axle be replaced at the same time?